felixb/swamp/CONTRIBUTING.md

 # Contributing

-Please for and send a pull request.
+Please fork and send a pull request.